 - relevance to the workshop’s topics,

 - career stages (PhDs, post-docs, junior researchers).

 Please also note:

-- All selected participants shall attend at least part of the AGU Fall Meeting 2019.
+- All selected participants attended at least part of the AGU Fall Meeting 2019.

-- The workshop will be conducted in English, and all participants should have an adequate working knowledge of this language.
+- The workshop was conducted in English, and all participants were required to have an adequate working knowledge of this language.

 Also, see the call on the YESS website.

-This workshop is jointly organised by the Young Earth System Scientists (YESS) community, the Young Hydrologic Society (YHS) and the Association of Polar Early Career Scientists (APECS).
+This workshop was jointly organized by the Young Earth System Scientists (YESS) community, the Young Hydrologic Society (YHS) and the Association of Polar Early Career Scientists (APECS).